Wisconsin Historical Society Press

 WHS Press: As you discuss in the book, you were raised in Oregon and have lived only there and in Colorado.
 Has telling this story enabled you to reconnect with your parents' Wisconsin?

-Listen to Terry Frei interviewed on Wisconsin Public Radio's Larry Meiller Show.
-This interview orginally aired September 20, 2007.
+Terry Frei was interviewed on Wisconsin Public Radio's Larry Meiller Show on September 20, 2007.

 "Tirelessly researched and relentlessly touching.
 The true allegory of football and war, minus the cliches." —Jay Greenberg, The New York Post